 Monday 10 February, 2020 — Fulbright New Zealand is proud to announce the 2020 cohort of New Zealand Scholar Award Grantees.
-Representing six different universities and research institutions in New Zealand, each scholar will travel to the United States as early as July 2020 to pursue independent research and form international connections.
+Representing five different universities and research institutions in New Zealand, each scholar will travel to the United States as early as July 2020 to pursue independent research and form international connections.
 Fulbright New Zealand Executive Director Penelope Borland says, “We are very pleased to announce this year’s Fulbright New Zealand and Fulbright Ngā Pae o te Māramatanga Scholars, and we are excited to be supporting the variety of research areas being pursued, and the institutions this year’s scholars represent.”

 The 2020 Fulbright New Zealand Scholars are:

 The 2020 Fulbright-Ngā Pae o te Māramatanga Scholar Award is:

 The Fulbright-Ngā Pae o te Māramatanga Scholar Award is for a New Zealand academic, artist or professional to lecture and/or conduct research at a US institution in the field of indigenous development.